Resilient-Labs/todo-list-2019-week05/README.md

 Link to project <a href="https://natashatorres.netlify.app/to-do-list/index.html">here</a>!

-Built a simple to-do-list application that allows user to add items to a list, mark item when completed, a button to clear completed task and a button to clear entire list, and a feature that keeps count of the amount of items left to do.
+Built a simple to-do-list application that allows user to add items to a list, mark item when completed, a button to clear completed tasks, a button to clear entire list, and a feature that keeps count of the amount of items left to do.